-Rationale and general aims (from the student's perspective)
+Rationale and general aims, including what is special about this programme (from the student's and a marketing perspective)

 We have a vision for the development of outstanding teachers which places the pupil at the heart of teacher education.
 Through research informed taught sessions, and a variety of school placements and experiences, you will be equipped with the expertise and reflective capability to meet the challenges and rewards of working in a 21st century school.
 A distinctive feature of the Leeds Trinity PGCE programme is that throughout your learning journey, you are supported by experienced university and professional tutors at the cutting edge of contemporary education and school practice.